uw-dims/dims-finalreport/docs/source/introduction.rst

 Vixie.
 We enable this by helping make a less complex, more transparent, source controlled, and easier to secure open source platform than may otherwise be produced by someone leveraging multiple unfamiliar open source security tools from scratch.
-That means standing up a new server and adding new services to it can be reduced from taking hours or days per system to just a few minutes of effort.
+That means standing up a new server and adding new services so it can be reduced from taking hours or days per system to just a few minutes of effort.
 If that task has to be repeated dozens (or possibly hundreds) of times, the cost savings can be significant.